July 17, 2023

 - Look for an eye-clean stone with no visible inclusions, especially if you want a larger sapphire.

-- Consider combining your sapphire with other gemstones.
+- Consider combining your sapphire with other colorful gemstones.

 - Always ask for a gemology report such as a GIA certificate.

-- Vintage rings have a type of beauty and spirit that can’t be replicated.
+- Vintage rings have a type of beauty and spirit that can’t be replicated, so keep them in mind.

 - Blue sapphires usually come in silver settings, but gold can also be a good option.